NEW: our limited Flow Edition • Now 100 days trial with all sets NEW: our limited Flow Edition • Now 100 days trial with all sets

 Upcycling Old Textiles

-Judes bring numerous benefits, including:
+Judes offer numerous benefits, including:

-• Cost-Efficient: While the purchase of cloth diapers is certainly an investment, parents using Judes save up to 60% over the diapering period compared to disposable diapers.
+• Cost-Efficient: While purchasing cloth diapers is certainly an investment, over the diapering period, parents save up to €3,000 with Judes compared to disposable diapers.

 We use cookies to ensure you get the best experience on our website.